All versions of Venafi Trust Protection Platform

 Notice, that I had to switch to the View tab at the top, then I could select the items I want, and as long as those items are not in the middle of processing (or in error), the "Disable" option is available.

 The Results?
 As with moving them into a policy folder where they are unassigned, no processing will occur with these.
-This disables all features of Venafi for any certificate in this state.
+This disables all features of Venafi for any TLS certificate in this state.
 This includes, Expiration notifications, SSL/TLS Validation, Renewals, Revocation, and Provisioning of the certificate.
-Only disable certificates if you are okay with those certificates not being managed, and potentially expiring without any notice or warning.
+Only disable TLS certificates if you are okay with those certificates not being managed, and potentially expiring without any notice or warning.

 Suggestion 3: Revocation

-When you revoke a certificate in WebAdmin, there are 2 different options: Revoke or Revoke and disable.
-The former will continue to utilize a license because you can still renew it and use SSL/TLS Validation to confirm if the revoked cert is still on any devices it may have been installed on.
+When you revoke a TLS certificate in WebAdmin, there are 2 different options: Revoke or Revoke and disable.
+The former will continue to manage and utilize a TLS license because you can still renew it and use SSL/TLS Validation to confirm if the revoked cert is still on any devices it may have been installed on.
 The latter option (Revoke and disable) will reduce the count because it has been disabled.
 See the section above on what disabling a certificate does.
 When Revoking a certificate in Aperture, you must Revoke, and then select the action for "Retire".

 Wrapping it Up